-- Asthma involves narrowing of the airways caused by three major factors: inflammation, bronchospasm, and hyperreactivity.
+- Asthma is caused by three major factors: inflammation, bronchospasm, and hyperreactivity.

-- Allergy plays a role in some, but not all, asthma patients.
+- Allergy plays a role in some, but not all asthma cases.

-- The best way to manage asthma is to try to avoid triggers such as allergens or irritants.
+- The best way to manage asthma is to try to avoid triggers, which are different for everyone with asthma.

 IMAGES PROVIDED BY: